 We saw forts within forts, gates that led to twisted paths, a mint that had underground cells for the minters to work in, granaries, jail cells, guard rooms, underground passages that seemed to disappear into nowhere, a giant catapult, and a seven-storied structure hugging the hill-side and practically invisible till one came to the very edge of the cliff (see photograph above).
 Then there were water tanks named Ganga, Jamuna and Sarawati, and ponds or talavs called Dudhia (milky) and Chhasiya (Buttermilky) !

-It was raining when we started the ascent at 6.45 am and though the gentle rain persisted for most of the climb, the sun did come out every now and then.
-Presenting some highlights from the climb in photographs.
+It was raining when we started the ascent at 6.45 am and though a gentle rain persisted for most of the climb, the sun did come out every now and then.
+Presenting some highlights from that climb in photographs.🙂

 About 60% of the way up, we left the main climbing path to take a path less travelled that would allow us to visit the ruins of some Jain temples, water reservoirs and granaries.
 That path would ultimately bring us to the base of the Mahakalika Temple.